 Our Clients

-The Digital Operational Resilience Act, or DORA, is a new European regulation that aims to improve the security and resilience of the digital capabilities of financial entities and ICT service providers in the EU.
-It came into force on 16 January 2023 and those organisations affected by it have until January 2025 to meet its requirements.
+The Digital Operational Resilience Act, or DORA, is a new European regulation that aims to improve the security and resilience of the digital capabilities of financial entities and information and communications technology (ICT) service providers in the EU.
+It came into force on 16 January 2023 and organisations affected by it have until January 2025 to meet its requirements.

 DORA applies to more than 22,000 financial entities and ICT service providers operating within the EU, as well as the ICT infrastructure supporting them from outside the EU.

-DORA covers topics such as information and communications technology (ICT) risk management, reporting on ICT-related incidents, digital operational resilience testing, management of third party risk, and information and intelligence sharing.
+DORA covers topics such as ICT risk management, reporting on ICT-related incidents, digital operational resilience testing, management of third-party risk, and information and intelligence sharing.

-Sign up now to receive our DORA Digest, launching in January 2024, that will cover these topics and keep you up to date as the countdown to compliance begins in earnest.
+Sign up now to receive our DORA Digest that covers these topics and keeps you up to date as the countdown to compliance begins in earnest.

 Subscribe to our newsletter